 The Municipality of Lauro rises in the Vallo di Lauro area.
 It's a town of 3,441 inhabitants, located 192 meters above sea level and 30 km from Avellino.
-The territory extends for 11.29 sq km and the adjoining municipalities are: Carbonara di Nola, Domicella, Moschiano, Pago del Vallo di Lauro, Palma Campania, Quindici, Sarno and Taurano
+The territory extends for 11.29 sq km and the adjoining municipalities are: Carbonara di Nola, Domicella, Moschiano, Pago del Vallo di Lauro, Palma Campania, Quindici, Sarno and Taurano.

 The etymology of the name seems to come from the Latin laurum which means "laurel", whose woods completely surrounded the town in Roman times.
 The inhabitants are called Lauretani.
 Saint Roch and Saint Sebastian are their patron saints.